MrKaszeba19/PapajLang/README.md

 - `xyz vexists` or `?xyz` – Return true or false, depending if var "xyz" exists.
 - `xyz vdestroy` or `~xyz` – Destroy a variable "xyz" if exists.
 - `xyz vcall` or `@@xyz` – If the var is a function, then call it directly.
+- `xyz` – If the XYZ is a function, then call it, otherwise put XYZ on stack.

 #### Functions